1926 Lithuanian coup d'état: Aftermath

-The official rationale given by the military was that their actions had prevented an imminent Bolshevik coup, allegedly scheduled for 20 December.
+The military claimed that their actions had prevented an imminent Bolshevik coup, allegedly scheduled for 20 December.
 Martial law was declared.
-About 350 communists were arrested and four leaders (Karolis Požela, Juozas Greifenbergeris, Kazys Giedrys and Rapolas Čarnas) were executed on 27 December.
+About 350 communists were arrested, and four leaders (Karolis Požela, Juozas Greifenbergeris, Kazys Giedrys and Rapolas Čarnas) were executed on 27 December.
 This was a serious blow to the Communist Party of Lithuania and it was inactive for a time.
 No concrete evidence was ever found that the communists had planned any coups.
 Other political parties and organizations were not brutalized and, according to the military, no casualties were associated with the coup, apart from the four executions.
-However, other sources cite the case of Captain Vincas Jonuška, who was allegedly shot by the guards of the Presidential Palace, and died a day later in a hospital.
+However, other sources cite Captain Vincas Jonuška, allegedly shot by the guards of the Presidential Palace, who died a day later in a hospital.

-International recognition of the new government did not prove to be difficult.
-The Western powers were not pleased with the Third Seimas when it ratified the non-aggression treaty with the Soviet Union in September.
-They were looking for a government that would change the priorities of Lithuanian foreign policy.
-It was therefore not surprising that the British, in The Daily Telegraph, the French, in Le Matin, and the United States, in The New York Times wrote that the coup was expected to curtail the move towards friendly relations with the Soviet Union and normalize relations with Poland; the anti-democratic and unconstitutional nature of the coup was not emphasized.
+International recognition of the new government did not prove difficult.
+Western powers were not pleased with the Third Seimas, which had ratified the non-aggression treaty with the Soviet Union in September.
+They were looking for a change in the priorities of Lithuanian foreign policy.
+It was therefore not surprising that the British, in The Daily Telegraph, the French, in Le Matin, and the United States, in The New York Times wrote that the coup was expected to curtail friendly relations with the Soviet Union and normalize relations with Poland; the anti-democratic and unconstitutional nature of the coup was not emphasized.
 The Western press reported the news calmly, or assessed it as a positive development in the Lithuanian struggle against Bolshevism.
 International diplomatic opinion held that a strong authoritarian leader would provide internal stability, and that even during the earlier years of the republic Lithuania had not been genuinely democratic, since many essential freedoms were curtailed under martial law.